gaois/LogainmAPI-docs/README.md

 # Logainm Application Programming Interface (Version 0.5): Developer documentation

-**Note:** This documentation describes a **prerelease** version of the Logainm Application Programming Interface (API).
+**Note:** This documentation describes a **prerelease** version of the Logainm API.
 Features are being added on an ongoing basis.
 The documentation will be revised in advance of the v1.0 release.

 ## Contents